 - it can be invasive and difficult to escape it can happen at all hours and while at home - it can involve harmful material being widely and rapidly disseminated to a large audience, for example, rumors and images can be posted on public forums or sent to many people at once - it can provide the person doing the bullying with a sense of distance from the other person, so there is a lack of immediate feedback or consequences

-It can often be harder to detect when cyberbully is occurring, especially if it is between a small group of individuals.
 These important differences should not distract schools, parents and guardians from the fact that online bullying is essentially the same as bullying in person.

 UNDERSTANDING BULLYING BEHAVIOUR: WHAT IS AND IS NOT BULLYING?

 IS FIGHTING BULLYING?